 - Multiple section courses, courses with two or more lecture or lab sections in a given quarter, may schedule a common final with the approval from the Dean/Director and the Registrar.
 Common finals will usually be held the Saturday before or during finals, or on occasion in the evening.
 Common finals dates and times are normally indicated in the comment section of the Time Schedule, under individual course listings.
 They will be announced at the beginning of the quarter in each course section, and included in the course syllabus.
 The times for common finals differ from the times shown in the above examination schedule.
 A make-up examination time is to be arranged for any student who cannot be present for the common final.

-- Final examinations for classes without meeting times may be set by the instructor or offering department for any time during the regular finals examination week.
+- Final examinations for classes without in-person meeting times may be set by the instructor or offering department for any time during the regular finals examination week.
 However, accommodations must be made for students who have a conflict with otherwise scheduled final examinations, and students should in no way be penalized for such conflicts.

 - If an examination is held during finals week at a time other than what the schedule indicates, instructors must contact their departmental time schedule coordinator who will confirm a classroom location with the Office of the Registrar.